CiscoCXSecurity/ssh-farm/README.md

 Example 2 (Generic Use Case):

-ssh-farm.py -f config.csv -c sshd_config_base.txt # Start containers described in the CSV file.
+ssh-farm.py -d -f config-example1.csv -C creds-example1.csv -c sshd_config_base.txt # Start containers described in the CSV file.

-Example 3 (Use Case #1):

-ssh-farm.py -f config.csv -x ciphers,kex,hostkey # Start difficult-to-connect-to variations of the containers described in the CSV file.
-These variations will have problematic ciphers, key exchange, and hostkey settings that are not supported by default in modern SSH clients.

-Example 4 (Use Case #2):

-ssh-farm.py -f config.csv -t trusts.csv -C creds.txt # Start hacker challenge containers based on the CSV files.

-config.csv is expected to have the following columns:
+config.csv is expected to have the following columns (also see config-example*.csv files):
 * required: ID
-* optional: ssh_port,password_access,docker_image,any sshd_config setting, e.g. PermitRootLogin
+* optional: ssh_port,docker_image,any sshd_config setting, e.g. PermitRootLogin

+creds.csv is expected to have the following columns:
+* required: ID,username,password
+* optional: sudo,hash_type

+hash_type must be one of: DES, MD5, SHA256, SHD512, "" (empty string - for default: MD5)

+Example 3 (Use Case: Testing if SSH tools/clients can connect to servers that have been configured with problematic ciphers, key exchange, and hostkey settings):

+ssh-farm.py -d -f config-example1.csv -x ciphers,kex,hostkey

+Example 4 (Use Case: Creating a hacker challenge):

+ssh-farm.py -N -d -f config-challenge1.csv -C creds-challenge1.csv -t trusts-challenge1.csv

 trusts.csv is expected to have the following columns:
 * required: src_host,src_user,dst_host,dst_user,known_hosts_clue
 * optional: N/A

-creds.csv is expected to have the following columns:
-* required: ID,username,password,sudo,hash_type
-* optional: N/A

-Also see example CSV files.

-True/False fields like sudo, password_access, etc. can be set to 1/0, true/false, yes/no.
-hash_type must be one of: DES, MD5, SHA256, SHD512, "" (empty string - for default: MD5)

 IMPORTANT: Before you run ssh_farm for the first time, pull down the openssh-server docker image:
 # docker pull linuxserver/openssh-server:version-9.3_p2-r0